The benefits of exercise for older adults are well documented.

 Why You Need to Be Active: 10 Benefits of Exercise for Older Adults

 Regular aerobic activity can reduce your risk for coronary artery disease, congestive heart failure or stroke by as much as 62%.
 It strengthens your muscles and increases their ability to use oxygen, which leads to a healthier heart that pumps blood more efficiently.

 All of these effects combined can reduce your risk of having a heart attack or stroke.
 If you already have cardiovascular disease, combining physical activity with a healthy diet significantly improves your health outcomes.

 And in case you’re not a big fan of running, this doesn’t mean that you have to start running.
-Studies show that walking can be just as beneficial for cardiovascular health — so just start moving daily.
+Studies show that walking can be just as beneficial for cardiovascular health — so just start incorporating more aerobic exercise daily.

 #2 Reduce Risk of Falls

 One of the most common injuries among seniors is falling.
 In fact, every 11 seconds, an older adult is treated in the emergency room for a fall.